ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/overloaded-shards.md

 ## Recommendations for table configuration {#table-config}

-Consider the following solutions to address the shard overload issue:
+Consider the following solutions to address shard overload:

-* If the problem table is not partitioned by load, enable partitioning by load.
+* If the problematic table is not partitioned by load, enable partitioning by load.

 * If the table has reached the maximum number of partitions, increase the partition limit.

 ## Recommendations for the imbalanced primary key {#pk-recommendations}

-Consider changing the primary key to evenly distribute the load between table partitions.
+Consider modifying the primary key to distribute the load evenly across table partitions.